laneym02/pixel-predictor/README.md

 ## Building the Project

 Pixel Predictor was developed using Windows 10 and may not function properly on other operating systems.

+External libraries:
-Pixel Predictor uses [Cinder](https://libcinder.org/) for visualization.
-In order to run PixelPredictor, download Cinder and create the project inside the Cinder folder.
+* [Cinder](https://libcinder.org/) (Visualization): Download Cinder and create the project inside the Cinder folder.
+* [Catch2](https://github.com/catchorg/Catch2) (Unit testing): Library added in CMakeLists file already.

 The application executes using pixel-predictor.